 TERP Allies, an initiative of the ADVANCE Program for Inclusive Excellence, uses interactive theater and discussion of self-generated scenarios addressing a range of biases that may occur in academic settings.
 Workshops use humor and the arts as a way to open up discussion about how to organize our work environments to be more inclusive.

-NOTE: The Terp Allies have moved online!
+NOTE: We offer workshops virtually and in-person.
 For more information and scheduling, please contact Dawn Culpepper at firstname.lastname@example.org

 History of the Program: The TERP Allies program draws on material shared by Stephanie Goodwin (October 27, 2016) during a workshop entitled: Becoming an ally: Strategies for responding to bias, presented at the University of Maryland, College Park.
 The program was also inspired by Jennifer Barclay's (UMCP) play "The Experiment", the UNH PowerPlay Program: https://www.unh.edu/powerplay/ and Change it Up!
 University of Michigan https://hr.umich.edu/working-u-m/professional-development/courses/change-it